jdegand/link-sharing-app-frontend/README.md

 - I also had trouble getting the `mat-select` working correctly.
 - If you have to add `CUSTOM_ELEMENTS_SCHEMA`, you probably have a misconfiguration.
 - Ultimately, I think there is limited benefit in converting the form to use Angular Material.
-- I did some research and decided to use `primeng` and `primeicons`.
+- I did some research and decided to use `PrimeNG` and `PrimeIcons`.
-- Prime Ng has third-party icons.
+- PrimeNG has third-party icons.
 It is almost as feature complete as Angular Material (I would later find out that it doesn't have any copy-to-clipboard features).
-- Prime Ng doesn't have an `ng add` command, so you have to add theme styles to the `angular.json` yourself.
+- PrimeNG doesn't have an `ng add` command, so you have to add theme styles to the `angular.json` yourself.
 - Prime icons require a single import in the global `styles.css` file.
 - `FormField doesn't have a name or id` warning in the browser console, so I added a name with the `index` to the URL input.
 - It is tough to associate a label with the dropdown.
 The `ng-template` cannot take an ID.
 - I think the ng-template loop creates IDs for each dropdown option.
 - The dropdown's `name` property is `platform`.
 - Firefox doesn't show an error for the label.
-Firefox had quite a few warnings associated with the `primeng` styling.
+Firefox had quite a few warnings associated with the `PrimeNG` styling.
 - To fix this label issue, I may have to refactor again.
 - In Chrome, the error choice is `incorrect label use` or `no label associated with a form field`.
 - I used the [Messages Module](https://primeng.org/messages) to show inline errors on the forms.
 - `visible` in the menubar does not update from state changes.
 It is only evaluated once.
 - Is it best to localize the navbar per page versus adding it once to the `app` component?
 This strategy would lead to a lot of duplicated code.
-- `primeng` has a design philosophy to minimize conditionals in templates.
+- `PrimeNG` has a design philosophy to minimize conditionals in templates.
-- One strategy I have seen for primeng navbars is to use `ngIf` to conditionally render them.
+- One strategy I have seen for PrimeNG navbars is to use `ngIf` to conditionally render them.
 Basically, you show no menubar when unauthenticated.
 I searched Github, and [this](https://github.com/softrams/bulwark/blob/master/frontend/src/app/navbar/navbar.component.html) is an example of that strategy.
 - Initially, I used a `computed` signal to update the menu items.
 Since I am using a signal for the auth state, this made sense, and I was able to toggle menu items.
 However, when I tried to add `visible` and `fragment` to the menubar, I encountered problems.
 - `computed` menubar fragments are missing on first-run navigation.
 You can use `visible` to have the links added when the fragment is available.
 I envisioned using either approach to allow the profile route to be unique and shareable.
 - I don't think the fragments are `recomputed` inside `computed` or `effect`.
 See this [Stack Overflow article](https://stackoverflow.com/questions/76312588/angular-effects-and-conditional-use-of-signals).